matrixxx-dev/infopage/index_en.md

 <!-- *********************************************************************** -->

 ********************************************************************************
-# "matrixxx" - ein D.I.Y Linux Live System
+# "matrixxx" - a D.I.Y Linux Live System
 **matrixxx** is, first and foremost, a collection of bash scripts that can be used to create your own Linux live system.
 (At least, I use it to create my own system - and I'd like to make this option available to the public.)